therustdeveloper/cka/21-adding-application-resources.md

 cka-temp-control-plane   Ready    control-plane   2m34s   v1.29.0
 ```

-Even though we deleted `cka-temp-worker` node, the node is still running and cab be accessed from outside of Kubernetes.
+Even though we deleted `cka-temp-worker` node, the node is still running and can be accessed from outside of Kubernetes.

 ### Connect to the deleted node